Book Review: Train To Pakistan (Spoiler Free) – Favbookshelf

 Khushwant Singh, Train To Pakistan

-When I first read Train to Pakistan, I had no idea about the ‘Ghost Trains’ concept.
+When I first picked up this book, I had never even heard of “Ghost Trains.”
+Ever heard of them?
 It is a disconcerting and gruesome concept of trains full of dead bodies suddenly crossing the border.
 The horrifying scene as the first train stops at the station and the details of the condition inside the train are hair-raising.
-Equally disturbing is the scene where countless corpses are found floating in the flooded region of the river Sutlej.
+Furthermore, Singh’s description of bodies floating in the Sutlej River is nothing short of bone-chilling.
 Reading about such unnatural horrors made a shiver creep down my spine.

 ” Not forever does the bulbul sing